karim-agha/anoma-alpha/README.md

 This command will configure and run the topology described in the above diagram and expose two RPC HTTP interfaces on ports `8081` and `8082` and a blockchain explorer on port `8083`.

+To monitor various metrics recorded by telemetry navigate your browser to http://localhost:10000.

 ## Nodes

 ### Solver